Kitchen Stewardship

 I was bummed out about the failures, though, and absolutely decided I would not be tackling pickles again without someone to help me who knows what they’re doing.
 Hmph.
 Done.
 Finished. …until I saw the most beautiful, humongous stalks of dill being sold at the Farmer’s Market for a mere dollar.
 I hemmed.
 I hawed.
 I couldn’t pass them up!
 I bought the dill, which was, without exaggeration, as tall as me, with heads as big as…well, as big as my head!
 Three whole plants, roots and all!
 As I walked away from the stand, it struck me: now I have to buy some more cucumbers and make more pickles!

 Other women’s impulse buys, I’m sure, are often shoes, clothing or jewelry.
 Me?
 I buy dill at the Farmer’s Market.
 I don’t always think through these impulse buys though!
 I found a basket of “seconds” at the organic stand and bought them for $2.50.
-I actually left them there and had to drive all the way back, but that’s another story and another proof of my mommy-brain disability!
+I actually left them there and had to drive all the way back, but that’s another story and another proof of my mommy-brain!

 Take Two: Pickles